King of Pop (album): Belgium

+Two versions of the album were released on August 25, the Het Nieuwsblad Edition and the "BEL RTL" Edition.
+The BEL RTL Edition is the only version of the album that doesn't contain the single "Black or White" at all.
+The Het Nieuwsblad Edition is the only version of the album to contain "Beautiful Girl".
+On July 26, it was announced that the double disc album would be released August 25.
+Fans could vote for their 5 favorite tracks from a pool of 124, on the web site of the Belgian newspaper Het Nieuwsblad.

 Brazil

 The Brazilian edition was released on October 17.
 This is the only version of the album to contain the single "The Girl Is Mine 2008" while "Smooth Criminal" is not present at all.

 China

 On December 18, 2009, China version named "Michael Jackson King Of Pop The China Collection" released by Sony Music China.

 Different from the other versions, Fans in China were not given the opportunity to vote for songs included in China's version, and this version was not released in 2008 to celebrate Michael Jackson's birthday, but after his death in late 2009.
 The songs in China's version were a selection from the Hong Kong Version with the exclusion of Smooth Criminal, Don't Stop 'Til You Get Enough, and Blood on the Dance Floor.
-Spine of slipcase incorrectly mentions the title as "King Of Pop - The Hong Kong Collection".
+Spine of slipcase incorrectly mentions the title as "King Of Pop – The Hong Kong Collection".

 Finland

 The Finnish edition was released on October 1.